Jayita11/SQLMastery_One-Stop_SQL_Interview_PrepHub/SQL Challenges/PrepVector_15-Day SQL Challenge/README.md

 This repository contains my solutions to the [15-Day SQL Challenge](https://prepvector.com/sql-challenge) hosted by **PrepVector**.
 The challenge started on **March 24, 2025**, and features **15 daily SQL questions** to test your querying, data analysis, and problem-solving skills using **SQLite**.

-Each problem can be attempted up to **3 times**, and each correct submission earns **10 points**.
-This repo is meant to document my SQL journey and learning throughout the challenge.

 ## 🧠 Challenge Details